-The campus is well-situated on six acres between Route 22 Beverly/Essex and Beverly’s Open Green Space commonly known as Sally Milligan Park, or Snake Hill.
+The campus is well-situated on five acres between Route 22 Beverly/Essex and Beverly’s Open Green Space commonly known as Sally Milligan Park, or Snake Hill.
 The outdoor campus features a greenhouse and raised garden beds, a strip of “Beacon Hill Gardens” off the backside of the main building, open field for sports, three large playgrounds, and an enclosed basketball/tennis court.
 The headmaster’s house is situated on the main driveway, which at times is rented to staff members and their families when the headmaster resides elsewhere.

 The smaller building houses the five infant and toddler classroom, a large-motor indoor space, a full kitchen, and office.
 This building is the young child’s first school and also their home-away-from-home, therefore, it is affectionately known around campus as the ‘Baby House’.